David Anderson, Baron Anderson of Ipswich: Early life

-Anderson's father was Sir Eric Anderson, former headmaster of Eton College, who taught Prince Charles (at Gordonstoun), Tony Blair (at Fettes College) and David Cameron and Boris Johnson at Eton, before moving on to Lincoln College, Oxford, where he was Rector while Rishi Sunak was an undergraduate.
+Anderson's father was Sir Eric Anderson, former headmaster of Eton College, who taught Prince Charles (at Gordonstoun), Tony Blair (at Fettes College) and David Cameron and Boris Johnson at Eton, before moving on to Lincoln College, Oxford, where he was Rector while Rishi Sunak and Shabana Mahmood were undergraduates.

 Anderson was educated at the Edinburgh Academy; the Dragon School; CES Jargeau (France); Eton College (where he was a King's Scholar); New College, Oxford (1979–82: Ancient and Modern History); Downing College, Cambridge (1982–84: Law); and the Inns of Court School of Law.

 Career

 Legal practice

 Anderson came to the English Bar after spells in Washington DC (1985–86) as a lawyer from abroad at Covington and Burling and in Brussels (1987–88) in the private office of Lord Cockfield, the European Commissioner tasked with completing the Internal Market.

 As a practitioner since 1988 at Brick Court Chambers in London and King's Counsel since 1999, Anderson appeared in more than 150 cases in the Court of Justice of the European Union, including for the claimants in the landmark constitutional cases Factortame (supremacy of EU law:1988-2000) and Kadi (UN/EU terrorist sanctions: 2005–2010).
-His cases in the highest UK courts include ProLife Alliance v BBC (freedom of political speech) and Heathrow Airport's appeal in relation to the national policy statement governing the construction of its third runway.
-Among more than 30 cases that he has presented to the European Court of Human Rights are Bowman v UK (free speech and election spending), McGonnell v UK (separation of powers), Hatton v UK (night noise and environmental rights), Demopoulos v Turkey (Cyprus property) and Gaunt v UK (journalists' freedom of expression).
+Cases presented in the highest UK courts include ProLife Alliance v BBC (freedom of political speech), Friends of the Earth (Heathrow Airport's appeal in relation to its proposed third runway) and the sanctions case Shvidler.
+Among more than 30 cases that he has argued before the European Court of Human Rights are Bowman v UK (free speech and election spending), McGonnell v UK (separation of powers), Hatton v UK (night noise and environmental rights), Demopoulos v Turkey (Cyprus property) and Gaunt v UK (journalistic freedom of expression).
+Cases he has argued for UEFA include the appeal by Crystal Palace to the Court of Arbitration for Sport against its exclusion from the 2025/26 Europa League.

 Anderson is a Bencher of Middle Temple.
 He sat as a Recorder of the Crown Court from 2004 to 2013, and from 2015 to 2024 as a Judge of the Courts of Appeal of Guernsey and Jersey, where he was also the Investigatory Powers Commissioner between 2017 and 2020.
-Among other professional honours, Anderson was described as the UK's "Legal Personality of the Year" in 2015, and as one of London's 1000 most influential people in 2017.
+Anderson was described as the UK's "Legal Personality of the Year" in 2015, and as one of London's 1000 most influential people in 2017.
+He was presented with a Lifetime Achievement Award at the 2025 Chambers UK Bar Awards.